aeternity/aepp-sdk-docs/Sophia.md

 let newScore = 10 + score
 let condition = false
 ```
-Bindings are immutable--when you have assigned a value to a variable, you may only assign a different value to the variable if you have declared the value as mutable.
+Bindings are immutable--when you have assigned a value to a variable, you may not assign a new value to that variable.
 However you may create a new let binding, which will replace the previous one:

 ```
 let message = "Hello" // message has value "Hello"